In this Atlanta CityPASS review, we’ll explore how this sightseeing pass works, what it offers, and whether it provides

 The Atlanta CityPASS is a sightseeing card designed to save you money on some of the best attractions in Atlanta.
 The pass sells for a set price and offers admission to five of Atlanta’s top seven attractions.
 Three of the attractions are included on every pass while you’ll have the option of choosing from two of the other four options.

 As you might expect, the price of the pass is less than cost of regular admission at the included attractions.
 In fact, if you visit all five attractions, you’ll save up to 40% on admission fees using the Atlanta CityPASS.

-Once you have your booklet, you activate it by presenting it at your first attraction.
+Once you have your tickets, you activate them by presenting the booklet at your first attraction.
 For some attractions, the ticket in the booklet is your actual ticket for the attraction – allowing you to skip the ticket line.
 At others, you’ll need to exchange the ticket in the booklet for an entry ticket before heading inside.
 Don’t worry, instructions for each attraction are located on the back of the corresponding ticket.

 Once you visit your first attraction, the Atlanta CityPASS is valid for nine consecutive days.
 That gives you plenty of time to check out the attractions you’ve selected.